Microsoft Flight Simulator (2020 video game): Audience response

-Some users reported inaccuracies in rendering buildings like the Washington Monument in Washington, D.C., and Buckingham Palace in London.
-They had been mistakenly rendered as a skyscraper and an office block, respectively.
+Some users reported inaccuracies in rendering buildings like the Washington Monument in Washington, D.C., and Buckingham Palace in London, which were mistakenly rendered as a generic skyscraper and an office block, respectively.
 Because of a typographical error in the height of a Melbourne suburban building in OpenStreetMap, data which had been used by Bing Maps and then used by Asobo, the flight simulator initially rendered a two-storey building as 212 storeys—inserting an improbably thin and tall skyscraper into the suburb.
 Users also discovered the system is unable to render palm trees, making them into obelisks "jutting forth from the pavement like so many teeth".
-The TIAA Bank Field in Jacksonville, Florida, has also been misrendered as an office building with grass roofs.
+The TIAA Bank Field in Jacksonville, Florida had also been misrendered as an office building with grass roofs.
 Many users on the Flight Simulator support forums also reported instability and game crashes without an obvious cause.
 Despite this, Tom Warren of The Verge said "the glitches are more amusing than they are game breaking".
 Engadget's Jessica Conditt opined such bugs represent what the amateur flight simulation genre is all about: creating a planet sandbox where players can do whatever they want.

 Further negatives were voiced by pilots, expressing disappointment with the game's unrealistic aerodynamics and the aircraft's "sluggish" response.
 At Gizmodo, a pilot commented on the overly sensitive control surfaces at slow airspeeds, noting that it could be fixed "if the physics model accounted more for reduced airflow over [them]".